data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture14.md

 This type of EM is called _hard_ EM.
 This inference process is attempting to estimate the hidden variable (the transcript a read comes from) for each read.
 If a read could potentially come from, say, 3 different transcripts, we pick the transcript with maximum probability.
 In _hard_ EM, we make a hard decision on the hidden variable at each iteration.
 The drawback with this approach is that we do know for sure that a read comes from the max-probability transcript, and it may feel a bit aggressive.

 Alternatively, instead of making a hard decision, we can instead average over the posterior distribution before continuing the inference step, resulting in a _soft_ version.
+This results in the EM algorithm we discussed in the last lecture.

 ### <a id='mm'></a>EM as alternative maximization